david-bai00/PrivyDrop/backend/README.md

 # Privydrop - Backend

-This is the backend server for Privydrop, a WebRTC based file sharing application.
+This is the backend server for Privydrop, a WebRTC-based file-sharing application.
 It handles signaling for WebRTC connections, room management, API requests from the frontend, and other related backend logic.

 ## Features

-- **WebRTC Signaling:** Facilitates peer-to-peer connections using Socket.IO for exchanging SDP offers, answers, and ICE candidates.
+- **WebRTC Signaling:** Uses Socket.IO to exchange SDP offers, answers, and ICE candidates to facilitate peer-to-peer connections.
-- **Room Management:** Allows users to create and join unique rooms for file sharing sessions.
+- **Room Management:** Allows users to create and join unique rooms for file-sharing sessions.
 Room state and participant information are managed using Redis.
-- **API Endpoints:** Provides HTTP APIs for the frontend to interact with (e.g., creating/joining rooms, checking room availability).
+- **API Endpoints:** Provides HTTP APIs for frontend interaction (e.g., creating/joining rooms, checking room availability).
-- **Real-time Communication:** Uses Socket.IO for instant messaging between clients and server.
+- **Real-time Communication:** Uses Socket.IO for instant messaging between clients and the server.
-- **Rate Limiting:** Basic IP-based rate limiting for certain operations to prevent abuse.
+- **Rate Limiting:** Basic IP-based rate limiting on certain operations to prevent abuse.
-- **Ephemeral Data Storage:** Leverages Redis for storing temporary data like room information and session details, with automatic expiry.
+- **Temporary Data Storage:** Utilizes Redis to store temporary data like room information and session details with automatic expiration.
-- **Referrer Tracking:** Basic daily tracking of traffic sources (referrers).
+- **Referrer Tracking:** Daily tracking of traffic sources (referrers).

 ## Tech Stack

 - **Node.js:** JavaScript runtime environment.
 - **Express.js:** Web application framework for Node.js.
-- **TypeScript:** Superset of JavaScript for static typing.
+- **TypeScript:** Superset of JavaScript for static type checking.
-- **Socket.IO:** Library for real-time, bidirectional event-based communication.
+- **Socket.IO:** Library for real-time, bidirectional, event-based communication.
-- **Redis:** In-memory data structure store, used for caching, session management, and message brokering.
+- **Redis:** In-memory data structure store, used as a cache, session manager, and message broker.
   - **ioredis:** A robust Redis client for Node.js.
 - **CORS:** Middleware for enabling Cross-Origin Resource Sharing.
-- **dotenv:** Module to load environment variables from a `.env` file.
+- **dotenv:** Module for loading environment variables from an `.env` file.
 - **PM2 (Ecosystem file provided):** Production process manager for Node.js applications.
-- **Docker:** Containerization platform.

 ## Project Structure

 The backend source code is primarily located in the `src/` directory:
 .
+├── README.md
-├── DEPLOYMENT.md
+├── README.zh-CN.md
-├── docker # Docker related files (Dockerfile, Nginx/TURN configs if used).
+├── docker # Docker-related files (Dockerfile, Nginx/TURN configurations, etc.).
 │ ├── Dockerfile
 │ ├── env_install.log
 │ ├── Nginx